supaizjy0321/Cybersecurity-and-data-privacy---Spring-2025/FinalAssignment.md

  - User ID controlled by request parameter -> just change id parameter to carlos

 ### Topic OS command injection <a name="oscommandinjection"></a>
+ - OS command injection, simple case -> use burp to check product stock

+### Topic Path traversal <a name="pathtranersal"></a>
+ - File path traversal, simple case -> forward the product then find path traversal vulnerability

+### Topic Cross-site scripting <a name="crosssitescripting"></a>
+ - Reflected XSS into HTML context with nothing encoded -> solve the majority of our XSS labs by invoking alert() in a simulated victim's browser
+ - Stored XSS into HTML context with nothing encoded -> still using alert() but stored XSS
+ -